John Adam (actor)

+Early life

+Adam was born in Brisbane and he spent the first year and a half of his life in Charleville.
+His father's job as a salesman saw the family move to Minnesota in the United States for four years.
+Upon their return to Australia, they moved to Sydney.
+Adam is a graduate of National Institute of Dramatic Art (NIDA).

 Career

-Following his graduation from the National Institute of Dramatic Art (NIDA), Adam appeared in various television shows, including A Country Practice and E Street.
+Some of Adam's early television appearances included guest roles in A Country Practice, G. P., and E Street.
+In the early 1990s, Adam played Bassanio in the The Merchant of Venice, Laertes in Hamlet and the Earl of Richmond in Richard III for Bell Shakespeare.
+He also worked with the Sydney Theatre Company.
 From 1993 to 1994, Adam portrayed teacher Luke Cunningham in Home and Away.
 It was his second role in the show, having previously appeared as Dave Porter, a friend of Ben Lucini (Julian McMahon), in 1990.
 Producers asked Adam to return to the show four times, before he accepted the role of Luke.

 In 1997, Adam had a recurring role as Michael Jeffries in Water Rats.
-The following year, he starred as Peter Carter in Tony Morphett's thriller television film 13 Gantry Row.
+The following year, he starred as Peter Carter in Tony Morphett's thriller television film 13 Gantry Row, opposite Rebecca Gibney.
+He appeared in All Saints in 1999 as Dr. Tom Snowden.

-In April 2009, it was announced that Adam had joined the cast of the crime drama City Homicide as Detective Senior Constable Nick Buchanan.
+In 2009, he appeared in Underbelly: A Tale of Two Cities, before joining the main cast of crime drama City Homicide as Detective Senior Constable Nick Buchanan.
 Adam relocated to Melbourne with his family for filming.
-He spoke with a homicide detective during his research for the role and described Nick as being "Driven.
-Independent.
-Curious."

 In 2010, while working on City Homicide, Adam was also appearing in Dead Man's Cell Phone at the Melbourne Theatre Company.

 Adam played Arnolde in the 2012 Bell Shakespeare production of The School for Wives, alongside Harriet Dyer and Meyne Wyatt.
 The following year, he played Don Cotter in the soap opera Neighbours.

-From April 2014, Adam appeared in a production of The King and I, which marked his first musical theatre role.
-In 2016, Adam rejoined Home and Away in the recurring role of Atticus Decker.
+From April 2014, Adam appeared in a production of The King and I, his first musical theatre role.
+In 2016, Adam re-joined Home and Away in the recurring role of Atticus Decker.